JBBalling/ci-cd-fastapi/README.md

 ### :notebook: Documentation
 Go to http://localhost:5000/docs

 >Other necceary information can be found in the blog post, Thanks for Reading!

+fkasf